-- (21) Clinical loadings are paid, by recommendation from the Head of Cost Centre, and on the approval of the Market Loading Panel, to relevant academic staff, who have either a medical, nursing or specialised qualification relevant to the specific discipline. - (22) A recommendation for payment of a clinical loading must be supported by a business case which demonstrates internal and external equity considerations and must be consistent with the Cost Centre's budget and operational plan - (23) Clinical loadings are paid as part of salary, are superannuable and are payable while the staff member is on study leave, annual leave, and long service leave and upon termination. - (24) The maximum of any clinical loading allowance will normally be limited to 20% of salary. - (25) The decision whether to approve a clinical loading will be made by Market Loading Panel in accordance with the following:
+- (21) The Guidelines for loadings for medical and dental staff are outlined in the Clinical Loadings Medical and Dental Guidelines. - (22) Clinical loadings are paid, by recommendation from the Head of Cost Centre, and on the approval of the Market Loading Panel, to relevant academic staff, who have either a medical, nursing or specialised qualification relevant to the specific discipline. - (23) A recommendation for payment of a clinical loading must be supported by a business case which demonstrates internal and external equity considerations and must be consistent with the Cost Centre's budget and operational plan - (24) Clinical loadings are paid as part of salary, are superannuable and are payable while the staff member is on study leave, annual leave, and long service leave and upon termination. - (25) The maximum of any clinical loading allowance will normally be limited to 20% of salary, except in the case of clinical loadings for medical and dental staff.
+Please refer to the Clinical Loadings - Medical and Dental Guidelines.

+(26) The decision whether to approve a clinical loading will be made by Market Loading Panel in accordance with the following:

-- a. the panel will be convened by the Director, Human Resource Services (or delegate) and will comprise: - i. the Pro Vice-Chancellor Academic or the Pro Vice-Chancellor Research: and - ii. two members of the Senior Executive,
+- a. the Panel will be convened by the Director People and Culture (or delegate) and will comprise: - i. the Deputy Vice-Chancellor or the Deputy Vice-Chancellor Research; and - ii. two members of the Senior Executive,

-(26) provided however that, with the exception of the Vice-Chancellor, the panel must not include a Pro Vice Chancellor or Senior Executive with line management responsibility for the role to which the proposed clinical loading relates.
+(27) Provided however that, with the exception of the Vice-Chancellor and Chief Executive Officer, the panel must not include a Pro Vice-Chancellor or Senior Executive with line management responsibility for the role to which the proposed clinical loading relates.

 - a.
-The panel has authority to investigate and consider the business case and any other matters the panel considers relevant; - b.
-The panel may meet in person or through the use of technology, may consider proposals without meeting and may make resolutions at a meeting or via a circulating resolution; - c.
-The panel must resolve (by majority) whether to award the proposed clinical loading, as the panel sees fit having regard to the relevant Cost Centre's budget and operational plan; and - d.
-The Director, Human Resource Services (or delegate) will provide administrative support to the panel to discharge its functions.
+The Panel has authority to investigate and consider the business case and any other matters the panel considers relevant; - b.
+The Panel may meet in person or through the use of technology, may consider proposals without meeting and may make resolutions at a meeting or via a circulating resolution; - c.
+The Panel must resolve (by majority) whether to award the proposed clinical loading, as the panel sees fit having regard to the relevant Cost Centre's budget and operational plan; and - d.
+The Director People and Culture (or delegate) will provide administrative support to the panel to discharge its functions.